helvm/helps/docs/README.md

-# 🚀 ✈️ HelPS - Heavenly Esoteric Little Pre Scripter for Esoteric Languages implemented in Haskell
+# 🚀 ✈️ HelPS - Heavenly Esoteric Little Poly Scripter for Esoteric Languages implemented in Haskell

 **🚀 ✈️ HelPS** is third part of [HelVM](http://helvm.online/) project and implementation of:
-* **🧑‍🚀 🧑‍✈️ HSPLSP** - Hyper Simple Procedural Language of Script PreProcesor.
+* **🧑‍🚀 🧑‍✈️ HSPLSP** - Hyper Simple Pretty Language of Script PolyProcesor.
-* **🧑‍🚀 🧑‍✈️ HPSPSL** - Hyper Simple Procedural Scripting PreProcesing Language is a kind of [High-level] [Third-generation] [GPPL] for Esoteric Languages.
+* **🧑‍🚀 🧑‍✈️ HPSPSL** - Hyper Simple Pretty Scripting PolyProcesing Language is a kind of [High-level] [Third-generation] [GPPL] for Esoteric Languages.

 ## For User
 * [INSTALL](INSTALL.md) - How to download, test and run.